EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/stacks.md

-## Example Problem

-The program below uses a stack to keep track of songs played from a playlist and allow replay functionality.
+uses a stack to keep track of songs played from a playlist and allow replay functionality.

 ```python
 #playList represents an actual playlist in a program like spotify or apple music